kelvins/lbph/README.md

 ## Important Notes

-- The histograms comparison function is using euclidean distance as follows:
+- The similarity between two histograms is calculated using the normalized euclidean distance presented in the following formula:

 ![Euclidean Distance](http://i.imgur.com/liBbl6u.gif)

-- It is currently using a fixed radius of 1.
+- The current LBPH implementation uses a fixed `radius` of `1` and a fixed number of `neighbors` equal to `8`.
+In the future, we intend to provide an option to the user set this values as parameters.

 ## Usage